 Advice for New Voiceover Artists

 I have now been full time since summer of 2017 and my business is growing nicely.
 However, my learning journey hasn’t ended – I continue to learn voice acting skills all the time.
 There are plenty of online courses and webinars run by Voiceover Kickstart and others, plus voiceover conferences, and one to one coaching – all of which help to keep up and improve your skills.

 Whenever anyone asks me about how to break into voiceover I always tell them to start with some training.
 It wasn’t the way I started, but the world is a different place now.
 It’s a competitive market and you need to give yourself the best chance.
-My other piece of advice is to grab opportunities when they present themselves – that’s the main reason that I’ve ended up with a voice acting career!
+My other piece of advice is to grab opportunities when they present themselves – that’s the main reason that I’ve ended up with a voice over career!

 Find out more about Liz at https://www.lizdrury.com/